 According to Dr. Evan Weller abased at Monsah University in Australia global warming is set to complicate matters even more.

-ASs climate changes, the warming up of the ocean will not be the same across the globe.
+As climate changes, so sea surface temperatures will rise, but the increase won’t be even.
 Some regions will warm more than other regions.
 Over the eastern Indian Ocean, the waters to the north are predicted to warm faster than those in the south.
 This will have the effect of pushing the ITCZ further north over the eastern Indian Ocean.
 It will also affect the SST gradient north to south and that impacts on pressure differences and ultimately circulation patterns.
 The question is how will this interact with ENSO and IOD events and what effect will that have on the climate of South Asia.
+It may well serve to intensify the south west monsoon but there is no agreement on that at the moment.
+It is also possible that the location of the warmer water pool in the Indian Ocean (both positive and negative phases) may shift in location and this could also affect the local surface wind patterns.
+There is still much that is not understood!